mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 There are also two ways to authenticate to HDFS:

 - Use current UNIX account authorization
-- Kerberos credentials using following environment variables:
+- Kerberos credentials using the following environment variables:

 .. code-block:: bash